fenago/microservices/dockerize ML Python REST API/RestClientAngularWeb/README.md

 }

 ```
-here we created a method `onSubmit(formData)` which will take the JSON data from the form and post it to our flask server `(ENDPOINT predict)` and then get the the result and display on GUI.Basically in this step we are calling RESTFUL api.If we have any new Model then we just need to call it api in this step
+here we created a method `onSubmit(formData)` which will take the JSON data from the form and post it to our flask server `(ENDPOINT predict)` and then get the the result and display on GUI.
+Basically in this step we are calling RESTFUL api.If we have any new Model then we just need to call its API in the similar way.
 <h4>Step 4 </h4>
-Now Open the file  `src/app/app.component.html`
+Now open the file  `src/app/app.component.html`

-and remove all the code and paste the following code
+and remove all the code and replace with the following code

 ```
 <div style="text-align:center">